crate/cratedb-examples/topic/chatbot/Building a PDF Knowledge Assistant- Step by Step.md

 #### Process PDFs (with Text and Images)

-The process_pdf function handles:
+The `process_pdf` function handles:
-	•	Text extraction, cleaning, and embedding generation.
+- Text extraction, cleaning, and embedding generation.
-	•	Image extraction, description generation, and storage of embeddings.
+- Image extraction, description generation, and storage of embeddings.
-	•	Combining image descriptions with nearby text for richer context.
+- Combining image descriptions with nearby text for richer context.

 ``` python
 def process_pdf(pdf_path):